Additional Insights for Myth2

 This is not a cow

-An ad that appeared some years ago with a diagram similar to that above, under the heading “This is not a cow.”
+An ad appeared some years ago with a diagram similar to that above (this one courtesy of Socket Software), under the heading “This is not a cow.”
 That’s because this is a chart of a cow, not a cow itself.
-[EN-said OK to use, but not to attribute because they had changed their promotion].
 In a healthy cow, the parts don’t know that they are parts; they just work together harmoniously.
 So, would you like your organization to work like a chart?
 Or like a cow?

 This is a serious question.
 Ponder it.
 Healthy cows have no trouble working like cows.
-Nor, for that matter, does each of us, physiologically at least, when healthy.
+Nor, for that matter, does each of us, at least physiologically, when healthy.
 So why do we have so much trouble working together socially?
 Do the charts get in the way?
+Even make us unhealthy?

 Picture it: a mass of people, all as one, advancing steadily and cooperatively through what looks like confusion.
 Now imagine the people of your organization advancing steadily and cooperatively through what looks like its own confusion.

 In walking like a cow, we have an answer to working like a cow: it’s about walking and working together.
-Beyond the sacred cow of leadership lies the world of communityship.
+Beyond the sacred cow of leadership lies communityship.

 Scroll to Top